Tensor product: Eigenconfigurations of tensors

 and the eigenconfiguration is given by the variety of the $2 \times 2$ minors of this matrix.

 Other examples of tensor products

-Tensor product of Hilbert spaces
+Topological tensor products

-Hilbert spaces generalize finite-dimensional vector spaces to countably-infinite dimensions.
-The tensor product is still defined; it is the tensor product of Hilbert spaces.
+Hilbert spaces generalize finite-dimensional vector spaces to arbitrary dimensions.
+There is an analogous operation, also called the "tensor product," that makes Hilbert spaces a symmetric monoidal category.
+It is essentially constructed as the metric space completion of the algebraic tensor product discussed above.
+However, it does not satisfy the obvious analogue of the universal property defining tensor products; the morphisms for that property must be restricted to Hilbert–Schmidt operators.

-Topological tensor product

-When the basis for a vector space is no longer countable, then the appropriate axiomatic formalization for the vector space is that of a topological vector space.
-The tensor product is still defined, it is the topological tensor product.
+In situations where the imposition of an inner product is inappropriate, one can still attempt to complete the algebraic tensor product, as a topological tensor product.
+However, such a construction is no longer uniquely specified: in many cases, there are multiple natural topologies on the algebraic tensor product.

 Tensor product of graded vector spaces

 Some vector spaces can be decomposed into direct sums of subspaces.
 In such cases, the tensor product of two spaces can be decomposed into sums of products of the subspaces (in analogy to the way that multiplication distributes over addition).

 Tensor product of representations

 Vector spaces endowed with an additional multiplicative structure are called algebras.
 The tensor product of such algebras is described by the Littlewood–Richardson rule.